Do you have overwhelming debt that you cannot pay and are thinking about filing bankruptcy to get a fresh start?

 11. When Creditors Appear at the 341 Hearing

-Many people filing bankruptcy are nervous about the possibility that creditors will appear at the 341 hearing.
+Many people filing Chapter 7 bankruptcy are nervous about the possibility that creditors will appear at the 341meeting.
 Although creditors rarely appear, it is important to know what happens if they do.
-Don’t worry if a creditor appears-your bankruptcy attorney is there to protect your interests and the creditor will be limited as to the questions they can ask you.
+Don’t worry if a creditor appears, your bankruptcy attorney is there to protect your interests and the creditor will only be able to ask limited questions.

 Occasionally, an individual who is listed as a creditor appears at the 341 meeting because they received the notice and think they are required to appear.
 These creditors often don’t even ask any questions but just listen to the meeting.

-Sometimes creditors appear at the 341 meeting because they believe you have hidden assets, believe you transferred property to protect it from creditors, or they believe your bankruptcy petition was fraudulent.
+Sometimes creditors appear at the 341 meeting because they believe you have hidden assets, have transferred property to protect it from creditors, or that you filed a fraudulent bankruptcy petition.

 The creditor will be given an opportunity to ask questions relevant to the bankruptcy.